sageteamorg/python-sage-imap/docs/source/getting_started/examples/example3.rst

     try:
         with IMAPClient("imap.example.com", "username", "password") as client:
             mailbox_service = IMAPMailboxService(client)
-            status = mailbox_service.get_mailbox_status('INBOX', MailboxStatusItems.MESSAGES)
+            status = mailbox_service.status('INBOX', MailboxStatusItems.MESSAGES)
             print("Mailbox status:", status)
     except IMAPClientError as e:
         logging.critical("An error occurred: %s", e)

 **Explanation:**
-- The `get_mailbox_status` method retrieves the status of the specified mailbox based on the provided status items.
+- The `status` method retrieves the status of the specified mailbox based on the provided status items.
 - If the status retrieval operation fails, it raises an `IMAPMailboxStatusError`.

 Usage in Different Scenarios